BickslowX/ads-petrov-kp12/README.md

-# algorithm and data structure
+# ALGORITHM AND DATA STRUCTURE